agungsumargo/SecDefSpeechinSingapore/README.md

 # SecDefSpeechinSingapore

-# A SAS Enterprise Miner project for analysing and mining text from US Sec Def Austin speech during 40th Fullerton Lecture in Singapore
+a SAS Enterprise Miner project for analysing and mining text from US Sec Def Lloyd J Austin speech during 40th IISS Fullerton Lecture in Singapore.
+The purpose of this project is to demonstrate and apply text mining and analytics techniques on real world application to identify sentiments and top words.